Falitokiniaina/ADproject/README.md

 # Contributing and Contact

-Forks, patches and any other kind of feedback is welcome.
-You can contact us via GitHub and also via email vukicivan@yahoo.com
+Please feel free to send us feedback about forks, patches and any other kind.
+You can contact us via GitHub and also via email.

+Ivan Vukic: vukicivan@yahoo.com
+Ephrem Berhe Gebremariam: eepphhrreemm@gmail.com Marcello Benedetti:
+Falitokiniaina Rabearison:
+Kiril Sardjoski: kiril.sardjoski@gmail.com
+Reddy Aldino:

 # Credits and Aknowledgments